 - Delayed puberty, or failure to thrive and short stature in children.

 While someone with gluten sensitivity doesn’t experience an autoimmune reaction when he or she consumes gluten, a protein found in wheat, barley, rye and sometimes oats, it’s certain that gluten is what is causing inflammation in their bodies, and inflammation fuels disease.

 Dr. Tom O’Bryan, in his pioneering book about autoimmune disease, The Autoimmune Fix, says that gluten sensitivity is a precursor to celiac disease and/or a slew of diseases including autoimmune disease, diabetes, cancer and more.

 He says, “Excessive inflammation pulls on your chain, and wherever the weak link in your health chain is, that’s where the tissue damage will occur.”

 Celiac disease is an autoimmune disease where gluten triggers the body’s immune system to attack the lining of the small intestine.

-Gluten sensitivity is not an autoimmune disease; however, gluten triggers a chronic state of inflammation in the small intestine instead, and its symptoms are similar – even identical – those with celiac disease.
+Non-celiac gluten sensitivity is not an autoimmune disease; however, gluten triggers a chronic state of inflammation in the small intestine instead, and its symptoms are similar – even identical – those with celiac disease.

 People with a gluten sensitivity tap into their innate immune system.
 Innate immunity is your body’s first defense against foreign invaders that want to attack your cells, such as viruses, bacteria and parasites.
 Your innate immunity occurs naturally, as it’s “innate.”
 In order for a pathogen to attack your cells, it’s going to have to get past your innate immune response first.